TABLE OF CONTENTS

 Take a walk down the long and twisted road of cannabis use in America.
 Lee takes a look at many facets of this controversial plant, from its early recreational use to its modern medicinal use for a range of human conditions.
 The social aspects of cannabis as well as its science are presented in a thoughtful and intelligent manner.

 For electronic learning enroll at Cannabis Training University to get all your cannabis education online.
-Cannabis Training University has the marijuana e-books you need to get your cannabis career up and running, or to simply improve your personal cannabis knowledge and skills.
+Cannabis Training University has free marijuana e-books you need to get your cannabis career up and running, or to simply improve your personal cannabis knowledge and skills.